fabrylab/pyTFM/docs/installation.rst

     ``pip install git+https://github.com/fabrylab/pyTFM.git``

-This will download all files, including the example data sets used in the tutorial, into the your Anaconda subdirectory, for example to "anaconda3/lib/python3.7/site-packages/pyTFM"
+This will download the script file into your Anaconda subdirectory, for example to "anaconda3/lib/python3.7/site-packages/pyTFM"

 Dependencies